Asia Argento Makes Shocking Return To Instagram, Blonde And In A Bikini At Age 43

 “I’m back, stronger than before.”

-It was followed by a series of hashtags that includes, “She never lost her hardcore.”
+It was followed by a series of hashtags, including one that reads, “She never lost her hardcore.”

 The post is Argento’s first since May.
 She is no longer on Twitter.